Slimmmo/PGMSuite/README.md

 Means anything over 82% IVs (top tier appraisals) will be shown.
 Changing the 82 to any number will work.

-To get it to show all pokemon change the number to -7 or more negative (-8 etc).
+To get it to show all Pokemon change the number to -7 or more negative (-8 etc).
+When the IV check errors it is stored by the site as having an IV of -1,-1,-1 which is -6.666...%.